NeoWareInc/neozipkit/README.md

 Advanced ZIP file creation and verification library with blockchain timestamping and NFT tokenization capabilities.

+> **⚠️ Alpha Version Warning**: NeoZipKit v0.3.0 is currently in **alpha** status.
+This means:
+> - The API may change in future releases
+> - Some features may be incomplete or experimental
+> - Breaking changes may occur before the stable release
+> - Use in production with caution and thorough testing
+>
+> We welcome feedback and contributions!
+Please report issues on [GitHub](https://github.com/NeoWareInc/neozipkit/issues).

 ## 🌟 Features

 - **Advanced ZIP compression** with support for multiple compression methods (Deflate, ZStandard, Stored)